 Waterfall has formed on the rim of Fulufjället – an impressive sandstone plateau in Scandinavian mountains near the border of Norway.
-Several lakes are located on the plateau and Njupeskär is formed by a stream which flows from Storrörsjön and Lissrörsjön lakes.
+Several lakes are located on the plateau and Njupeskär is formed by a stream that flows from Storrörsjön and Lissrörsjön lakes.
 This stream, Njupån, is short: some kilometers further down it joins the Fuluälven stream.

-The power of Njupån stream has eroded the bedrock, the 1,300 – 900 million years old sandstone and diabase, and river below the falls has formed impressive, dark canyon.
+The power of Njupån stream has eroded the bedrock, the 1,300 – 900 million years old sandstone and diabase, and river below the falls has formed an impressive, dark canyon.

 Height of falls